-- C. Read at least three articles (about three hours total) about physics, math, modeling, or cryptography.
+- C. Read three hours total about physics, math, modeling, or cryptography.
 You may wish to read about how technology and engineering are changing sports equipment, how and why triangles are used in construction, bridge building, engineering, climate and/or weather models, how banks keep information secure, or about the stock market.
 Then do the following: - (1) Make a list of at least two questions or ideas from each article. - (2) Discuss two of the questions or ideas with your counselor.

-Examples of magazines include-but are not limited to-Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Robot, Servo, Nuts and Volts, and Scientific American.
+Examples of magazines include-but are not limited to - Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Servo, Nuts and Volts, and Scientific American.

-- D. Do a combination of reading, watching, and researching (about three hours total).
-Then do the following: - (1) Make a list of at least two questions or ideas from each article, website, or show. - (2) Discuss two of the questions or ideas with your counselor. - 2.
-Complete ONE merit badge from the following list.
-(Choose one that you have not already used toward another Nova award.)
-After completion, discuss with your counselor how the merit badge you earned uses mathematics.
+- D. Do a combination of reading, watching, or researching (about three hours total).
+Then do the following: - (1) Make a list of at least two questions or ideas from each article, website, or show. - (2) Discuss two of the questions or questions with your counselor.

+2. Choose ONE STEM field of interest from the following list.
+Complete ALL the requirements for a STEM exploration in that field.
+See STEM Explorations for the requirements.
+(If you have already completed a Venturing STEM exploration in one of these fields, please choose a different field for this award.)
+After completion, discuss with your counselor how the Venturing STEM exploration you completed uses mathematics.